mia-platform/documentation/docs/tutorial/fast_data/bucket_storage_support_tutorial.md

 * `status-service`: a CRUD collection used by the _Ingestion Reloader_ to keep track of the requests to perform re-ingestion of the data
 * _API Gateway_ endpoints to:
   * expose with the _CRUD Service_ the aforementioned collection;
-  * expose the endpoints of the _IngestionRreloader_.
+  * expose the endpoints of the _Ingestion Reloader_.
 * public variables such as:
   * **BUCKET_NAME**: the name of the bucket that will be used by Bucket Storage Support applications;
   * **INGESTION_RELOADER_CLIENT_ID**: the Kafka client id used by the _Ingestion Reloader_;